dvreeze/yaidom/docs/yaidom-tutorial.rst

 Class ``ElemBuilder`` is what the name suggests: a builder of ``Elems``.
 ElemBuilders do not carry any scopes, and that makes them easier to use than Elems when creating Elems from scratch.
 Since ElemBuilders have no scopes, they have no way to resolve own QNames (of the element itself and its attributes).
-That's ok, because of the purpose of ElemBuilders.
+That's ok, because the purpose of ElemBuilders is to create Elems.

 So, Elems carry scopes but no namespace declarations, whereas ElemBuilders carry namespace declarations but no scopes.